-As of July 31, 2020, Ms. Morgan did not own any equity securities of the Equity Fund.
-As of the date of this Statement of Additional Information, the International Opportunities Fund had not yet commenced operation and no shares of the Fund were beneficially owned by Ms. Morgan.
+As of July 31, 2021, Ms. Morgan did not own any equity securities of the Equity Fund.

-As of July 31, 2020, Mr. Finocchi did not own any equity securities of the Sustainable Solutions Fund.
+As of July 31, 2021, Mr. Finocchi did not own any equity securities of the Sustainable Solutions Fund or the International Opportunities Fund.